-Finances Eurozine had a diverse funding mix in 2023.
+Finances Eurozine had a diverse funding mix in 2024.
 The largest share comes from various project grants by the European Union and Austrian public institutions along with smaller grants from private foundations.
 Media cooperations and publishing projects continue to be an important part of Eurozine's business model as well.
 As Eurozine is not-for-profit, all income is used to finance the organisation's activities in accordance with its statutes.
-Eurozine's total annual budget in 2023 was ca. 425.000 EUR.
+Eurozine's total annual budget in 2024 was ca. 730.000 EUR.

 Organisation Eurozine is a not-for-profit institution, with an editorial office based in Vienna.
 The Editorial Board, composed of the editors of four European cultural journals, and the Advisory Board play an important role in guiding and advising the Eurozine editors.
-Staff At the end of 2023, Eurozine's staff consisted of 13 employees, headed by Hermann Riessner and Réka Kinga Papp: Réka Kinga Papp, editor-in-chief of Eurozine.
+Staff At the end of 2024, Eurozine's staff consisted of 11 employees, headed by the Board of Trustees and Réka Kinga Papp: Réka Kinga Papp, editor-in-chief of Eurozine.
 Réka Kinga Papp joined Eurozine in November 2018, succeeding James Thomson.
 Réka is a Hungarian journalist and media researcher specialized in sociography, the representation of marginalized social matters and social science infotainment.
 Before joining Eurozine she had worked with numerous NGOs reporting on their clientele and fields of expertise; wrote political commentary for the weekly HVG and has been running a radio show on human sciences.
-Hermann Riessner joined Eurozine as managing director in May 2022.
-Hermann has more than 20 years of experience in museum management, film production and distribution, as well as organising and financing theatre projects and a chamber music festival.
-He holds a degree in economics from the University of Vienna and a master's degree in culture and media management from the Johannes Kepler University in Linz.

 Judit Csikós has been with Eurozine since 2021 as project and financial manager.
 She holds an MA in International Relations and has over 10 years of experience in NGO project and financial management in Hungary, Austria and Germany.
-Merve Akyel joined Eurozine as art and social media editor in 2019.
+Merve Akyel joined Eurozine as art and social media director in 2019.
 Merve has a background in art direction and social media management and holds a BA with Honours in Visual Communication Design and an MFA in Fine Arts from the Academy of Fine Arts Vienna.
-Currently a PhD Candidate in Philosophy of Art at the Academy of Fine Arts Vienna.
-Simon Garnett, editor.
+She is currently a PhD Candidate in Philosophy of Art at the Academy of Fine Arts Vienna.
+Simon Garnett, senior editor.
 Employee at Eurozine 2005-2012 and from 2016.
 He holds degrees in English Literature (University of Cambridge, BA Hons.) and Visual Theories (University of East London, MA).
 In 2012-2016 he was a member of the Research Group 'Privacy: Forms, Functions, Transformations' at the University of Passau, funded by the German Research Council.
 He also works as a translator from German to English, and as a freelance copy editor for various publishers and organizations.
-Sarah Waring, editor.
+Sarah Waring, senior editor.
 Sarah previously worked with clients such as the European Commission on its social enterprise mapping project and ForAlps on the academic book Alpine Refugees: Immigration at the core of Europe.
 Author of Farming for the Landless and its Italian translation.
 She joined the team in March 2020.
+Märta Bonde, reviews editor.

 Csilla Nagyné Kardos, office manager.
 Csilla previously worked at the Hungarian national parliament and, in Vienna, with an association organising school book dissemination across Austria.
-Priyanka Hutschenreiter, project assistant.
+Priyanka Hutschenreiter, project manager.
 Priyanka holds a BA in social sciences (Durham University, BA Hons), a MSc in social anthropology (Oxford University, MSc Hons) and a PhD in anthropology (SOAS University of London, DPhil).
 Priyanka previously worked in marketing, cultural communications as well as with a Vienna based funding body.
 They are active as a curator and have published in numerous journals in anthropology, gender studies and architecture.
-Salma Shaka, talk show writer.
-Salma holds a degree in cross-disciplinary studies from the University of Applied Arts in Vienna.
-Daniela Univazo Marquina, community editor.
+Daniela Univazo Marquina, talk show writer.
 Daniela is a filmmaker and screenwriter.
 She studied in Copenhagen and Barcelona.
 She is also director of the Cine Latino Film Festival in Vienna.
 Julia Sobota, subtitles manager.

-Zsofia Papp, executive producer (talk show).
+Zsofia Papp, digital producer (talk show).